Potty training: NASA tests new $23M titanium space toilet

-Barely 100 pounds (45 kilograms) and just 28 inches (71 centimeters) tall, it’s roughly half as big as the two Russian-built toilets at the space station.
+Barely 100 pounds (45 kilograms) and just 28 inches (71 centimeters) tall, the new toilet is roughly half as big as the two Russian-built ones at the space station.
 It’s more camper-size to fit into the NASA Orion capsules that will carry astronauts to the moon in a few years.

 Station residents will test it out for a few months.
 If the shakedown goes well, the toilet will be open for regular business.